gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 This is the free energy of removing a methane, so the free energy of solvation is actually negative one times this, since it is the reverse process.
-Our result of 2.289 kcal / mol is comparable to published figures.
+Our result of 2.289 kcal/mol is comparable to published figures.
 [In a paper that simulated OPLS methane with TIP3P](https://aip.scitation.org/doi/10.1063/1.1587119), they achieved a result of 2.44 kcal/mol.
 The difference can probably be attributed to using a different water model.